cc-rf/cc-fw/README.md

 # Cloud Chaser
+Primary Contact: Phillip Sitbon <phillip.sitbon@intel.com>

+### Purpose
+Cloud Chaser is a sub-GHz radio platform designed to provide robust and reliable wireless communications with mobile systems (e.g. wearable and IoT) in a small form factor.
+Capabilities include high-bandwidth sensor streaming, ultra-low latency response, long range (1km+) and high speed (up to 1Mbps) configurations, easy programmability, and full regulatory compliance within the 915MHz/868MHz bands.

+### Project Summary

-This project supports the Cloud Chaser board, which has:
+This project supports the Cloud Chaser v1 and v2 boards, which have:

 - An NXP (Formerly Freescale) Kinetis K66 180MHz CPU (MK66FX1M0VMD18)
-- Two CC1200 radios
+- Two CC1200 radios (v2 has one)
-- Two CC1190 range extenders
+- Two CC1190 range extenders (v2 has one)

-The code here is largely an adaptation of the Kinetis SDK v2.0.
+The base system code here is largely an adaptation of the Kinetis SDK v2.0.
 It has been converted to use CMake but otherwise efforts were taken to leave the SDK code as unchanged as possible.

-Things are still in the early stages.
-Please contact Phillip Sitbon <phillip.sitbon@intel.com> with inquiries.

 ### Project Structure

- - `fw`: The base firmware project directory
+ - `fw`: The base firmware project directory.
- (this repository will eventually hold additional support projects and libraries).
+   - `config.cmake`: Defines the project name, loaded from `fw/project/<name>`.
- - `fw/core`: The primary SDK codebase, organized into `board`, `cpu`, `driver`, and other components.
+ - `fw/kinetis`: The primary SDK codebase, organized into `freertos`, `sdk`, and `middleware` categories.
- - `fw/project`: Project folders that define the operation of the device.
-Each project specifies which board it uses, which in turn specifies which CPU is used.
-One project is configured as the "main" project for the primary configure & build phases (more below).
+ - `fw/board`: SDK-integrated board parameters / support.
+ - `fw/project/cloudchaser`: The default main project that implements application functionality.

 ## Build & Flash

-Currently only Linux is supported as a build/flash platform, but there is potential for that to change in the future.
+Currently only Linux is supported as a build/flash platform, but build on Mac have been reported as successful as well.

 ### Building